 - ISR + edge caching to keep the homepage snappy without hammering the MTA feed.

-- TypeScript end-to-end.
-No client-side analytics beyond Cloudflare's privacy-friendly web analytics (when enabled).
+- No client-side analytics beyond Cloudflare's privacy-friendly web analytics (when enabled).
+No third-party tracking scripts beyond what Google AdSense sets.

 Open-source pieces